 Join us in March 2023 for the next CUWiP UK and Ireland, hosted by the University of Liverpool

 Are you a woman or non-binary student enrolled in undergraduate physics at a UK or Republic of Ireland university?
 If so, consider joining us at the next CUWiP UK and Ireland, being held from 23-26 March in Liverpool, England.

 - improve your knowledge of physics and astronomy;

-- meet inspirational women in physics;
+- meet inspirational women and those who identify as non-binary in physics;

 - connect and share your experiences with other physics students; and